electron/electron/docs/api/native-image.md

 Template images are not intended to be used as standalone images and are usually mixed with other content to create the desired final appearance.

-The most common case is to use template images for a menu bar icon, so it can adapt to both light and dark menu bars.
+The most common case is to use template images for a menu bar icon so it can adapt to both light and dark menu bars.

 **Note:** Template image is only supported on macOS.